Serves 4

 I rarely put the word “vegan” into a recipe because that would get tedious.
 But the reason I’m using it now is that I want to stress that this is a classic vegan Caesar.
 Not a classic Caesar, but a salad that vegans have been making for as far back as, I don’t know, the 1980s?
 The legend goes that some vegan awoke from a long VCR’ed Dynasty marathon, with a yearning for garlic and nutritional yeast… and the vegan Caesar was born.

-~ If you’re feeling super lazy about peeling garlic, here’s a trick: Grate it on a microplane, with the skin still on.
-The skin should stay on top of the grater and fall away.
-You won’t be able to grate the whole clove, but hey, all in the name of laziness!
-Just be sure not to start at the nub side (you know, that rough spot at the top of the clove) since it’s too rough to grate.
+You don’t have to waste time measuring garlic into a teaspoon… just eyeball it.
+Since this dressing comes together so fast you can adjust to your taste easily.
+And if you’re feeling lazy about peeling, here’s a trick: grate it on a microplane with the skin still on.
+The skin stays on top of the grater and falls away.
+You won’t get the whole clove this way but hey, all in the name of laziness.
+Just don’t start at the nub side, it’s too rough to grate.

 Classic Vegan Caesar With Avocado & Chickpeas